 - 1) the donor animals have never been used for natural service; or - 2) the donor animals have only mated virgin heifers; or - 3) the donor animals were kept in an establishment or artificial insemination centre where no case of trichomonosis has been reported; - 4) the donor animals were subjected to a direct microscopic and cultural examination of preputial specimens with negative results; - 5) the semen was collected, processed and stored in conformity with the provisions of Chapters 4.5. and 4.6.

 EQUIDAE

 INFECTION WITH AFRICAN HORSE SICKNESS VIRUS

-For the purposes of the Terrestrial Code, the infective period for African horse sickness (AHS) virus (AHSV) shall be 40 days for domestic horses.
-Although critical information is lacking for some species, this chapter applies to all equidae.
+For the purposes of the Terrestrial Code, African horse sickness (AHS) is defined as an infection of equids with African horse sickness virus (AHSV).